 What is The Montessori Schools application process?

 Please fill out an inquiry form.
 After completing your inquiry form, you will receive an email with our eBrochure and a link to our online application.
 Once we have received your complete application, we will invite you and your child to the school for an interview.
-To apply for the 2018 academic year, click HERE.
 To apply for the 2019 academic year, click HERE.